invariantlabs-ai/invariant-sdk/docs/docs/Explorer_API/1_client_setup.md

 client = Client()
 ```

+Without parameters, the `Client` object will automatically use the environment variables you set up earlier and the default Explorer instance at `https://explorer.invariantlabs.ai`.

-## Creating a Client to Override Environment Variables
+## Overriding Environment Configuration

-If you want to override the environment configuration or use a different API key, you can also pass the API endpoint URL and API key as arguments to the `Client` constructor.
+If you want to override the environment configuration or use a different API key, you can also pass the API endpoint URL and API key as arguments to the `Client` constructor directly.

 ```python
 from invariant_sdk.client import Client